What does WRAP stand for?

 What if I can’t make it to a session?

-Important: the course is closed to new members after Session 2, so if you miss Session 1, it’s vital that you attend week two, or you will have to wait to join a course at another time.
+Important: The course closes to new members after Session 2.
+If you miss Session 1, it’s essential to attend Session 2, or you’ll need to wait to join a future course.

 Is there homework or a test at the end of the course?

 No. This course is about giving yourself the time and space to focus on your wellbeing.
-The facilitators will encourage you to take notice of your wellness tools and check to make sure that what they are saying is clear and understood, but there is no homework or test.
+While facilitators ensure clarity and encourage reflection, there’s no homework or test.

 Will I need to take notes?